Ullaakut/cameradar/README.md

 ### `CAMERADAR_ATTACK_INTERVAL`

-This optional variable allows you to set custom interval in milliseconds to wait between each attack in order to stay stealthy.
+This optional variable allows you to set custom interval to wait between each attack in order to stay stealthy.
 It's recommended to increase it when attempting to scan a network that might be protected against bruteforce attacks.
 By default, there is no interval, in order to make attacks as fast as possible

-Default value: `0`
+Default value: `0ms`

 ### `CAMERADAR_TIMEOUT`

-This optional variable allows you to set custom timeout value in milliseconds after which an attack attempt without an answer should give up.
+This optional variable allows you to set custom timeout value after which an attack attempt without an answer should give up.
 It's recommended to increase it when attempting to scan unstable and slow networks or to decrease it on fast and reliable networks.

-Default value: `2000`
+Default value: `2000ms`

 ### `CAMERADAR_LOGGING`